log

 posted by Andrew

-2 Responses to “All you never wanted to know about browser generic font family fallbacks”
+2 thoughts on “All you never wanted to know about browser generic font family fallbacks

 Thanks so much for this.
 Funny though, if I style a paragraph with “monospace” and another with “Courier” they should look exactly the same, no?
 But they don’t.
 The Courier one is bigger.